Probabilistic preference learning with the Mallows rank model

 \section{Introduction}

 Various types of data have ranks as their natural scale.
-The manufacturing industry recruits panels to rank novel products, and market studies are often based on interviews where competing products are compared or ranked.
-In the era of big data, analysing preference data (e.g., movie preferences, restaurant rankings, political candidates, $\ldots$) receives much attention.
-In addition, converting continuous data to ranks can lead to more robust inference when absolute scales are not easily comparable, as in the case of genomic data.
-For example, \citet{Afsari2014} classify phenotypes based on ranked RNA expressions, and the ARACNE algorithm \citep{Margolin2006} uses ranked mutual information between pairs of genes to reconstruct gene regulatory networks.
-For the general background on statistical methods for rank data up to the mid $1990$'s, we refer to the excellent monograph by \citet{Marden1995}.
+Companies recruit panels to rank novel products, market studies are often based on interviews where competing services or items are compared or ranked.
+In recent years, analyzing preference data collected over the internet (for example, movies, books, restaurants, political candidates) has been receiving much attention, and often these data are in the form of partial rankings.